 - Tues/Thurs/Sat/Sun some kind of running or conditioning should be done.
 This will largely be based on your own goals, your current fitness level and what you have access to.
 DO NOT run yourself into the ground with conditioning; follow the "5/3/1 50% Rule" when conditioning.

-If you don't understand some, most or any of this it's probably because you haven't read the book and don't have the foundation to understand the variation.
-You can find the full program here.
+If you don't understand some, most or any of this, it's probably because you haven't read the book and don't have the foundation to understand the variation.
+You can get the full program and explanation which includes many variations to choose from in both paperback or pdf which is available for immediate download.